The Ultimate Guide to RV Camping in Hawaii

 Safety and Preparedness when RV Camping in Hawaii

 One should always head into any trip hoping for the best but prepared for the worst.
-In Hawaii, planning for the worst means being prepared for hurricanes and tropical storms and local wildlife.
+In Hawaii, planning for the worst means being prepared for hurricanes, tropical storms, and local wildlife.

 Weather Conditions and Natural Disaster Preparedness

 Hurricane season in Hawaii runs from June 1st through November 30th.
-During this time, hurricanes are more likely to strike, but this doesn’t mean one will definitely ruin your trip.
+During this time, hurricanes are more likely to strike, but they are still relatively rare.

 In order to stay prepared, we recommend downloading a few weather apps and allowing each one to send you push notifications.
 If you receive an alert, heed it and take steps to ensure you are safe.
-An emergency kit with a radio, flashlight, first aid kit, water, and snacks is always a good idea, as is knowing where you can seek shelter should a severe storm hit.
+An emergency kit with a radio, flashlight, first aid kit, water, and snacks is always a good idea.
+You should also know where you can seek shelter if a severe storm hits.

 Wildlife Encounters and Precautions